borland/StockFighterApiClient/README.md

 There's no "command objects" or "transaction objects" or such things as I think they add unneccessary complexity at this level.

 Methods typically will return a response struct which will have public properties for each piece of data, which you can then access.

+In true real world fashion, the properties in the returned JSON from the StockFighter servers sometimes have weird and inconsistent names.
+The Api client tries to "smooth out the bumps" and normalize/clarify property names, so the response struct properties don't neccessarily map 100% to what the server JSON is sending back.

 Swift exceptions are used for things that might fail in important ways (Network error, unparseable JSON, StockFighter servers return a response).
 They're not used for trivial things (missing JSON element on an otherwise OK response).
 Generally you can just surround your main code with a do/catch and log any exceptions.
 In the normal case you won't get any.